Vestibular Rehabilitation Therapy at Home in New York City

 Some children who experience dizziness may feel dizzier when they start therapy, but these symptoms should improve within a few days.
 Some children with sensory processing disorders may feel overstimulated or tired after therapy.
 We’re careful not to push your child too aggressively, keeping activities within their abilities and comfort zone.
 If you notice that your child is hyperactive, tired or stressed after therapy, please let us know so we can adjust their treatment plan.
 Click here to see our full table of contents on Vestibular Rehabilitation Therapy.

 Patients often have to wait weeks or months to gain access to providers—long enough for conditions to move from acute to chronic.
-I bring physical therapy to you, to meet your wellness goals with the convenience of a mobile service that comes to your home or office.
-My goal in delivering you personalized one-on-one care is for you to have a pain-free and healthy lifestyle.
-I provide a mobile physical therapy experience to Northern New Jersey and New York City that empowers, educates, and restores balanced healthy movement without the drive to appointments, having to re-schedule your day, or cope with crowds and traffic. – Jim Palmer, Physical Therapist
+The Palmer Concierge PT Team brings physical therapy to you, to meet your wellness goals with the convenience of a mobile service that comes to your home, office or hotel.
+Our goal in providing personalized one-on-one care is to help you achieve a pain-free and healthy lifestyle.
+We offer a mobile physical therapy experience in New York City, Brooklyn and The Hamptons that empowers, educates, and restores balanced healthy movement without the drive to appointments, having to re-schedule your day, or cope with crowds and traffic. –The Palmer Concierge PT Team